 Do you think you might have bed bugs?
 We have some good news and some bad news.
 The good news is that it is possible to think that you have bed bugs when you actually don't.
-The bad news is, if you have bed bugs, it is sometimes difficult to positively confirm that these are the bugs you're dealing with.
+The bad news is, if you have bed bugs, it is sometimes difficult to confirm positively that these are the bugs you're dealing with.
 We have a lot of bugs in Honolulu.
 Let's take a moment to break down the signs so that you can better figure out what pests are causing you misery.

 Warning Sign 1: Bite Wounds